+PROFILE 3

-3. Cassidy is a belligerent 20-year old white female who grew up on her grandparents’ sweet potato farm 20 minutes outside of Lillington.
+Cassidy is a belligerent 20-year old white female who grew up on her grandparents’ sweet potato farm 20 minutes outside of Lillington.
 Her mother has been in prison for selling drugs since she was six, and she’s never met her father.
 Her grandmother refuses to take the medication she has been prescribed for schizophrenia and depression, so Cassidy helps her grandfather work the farm, while also doing most of the housework and cooking.
 Her grandfather is a harsh taskmaster, and when he drinks too much he becomes extremely abusive.
 Cassidy has isolated herself from her classmates and anyone who tries to befriend her is met with a menacing glare.
 She’s an undecided first-year student who is taking all general education classes.